P5vc/fetch-apply/README.md

 ufw
 ```

-- Special Files will only affect servers that are part of the same class that the Special Files are located in.
+- Special Files will only affect systems that are part of the same class that the Special Files are located in.
 This allows you to specify and apply different modules, initializers, and roles to different classes of hosts.

 ## Reserved Elements